campregher99/Microcontroller/README.md

 ## Code structure
 * **System identification**
  + Arduino: the [Estimator](https://github.com/campregher99/Microcontroller/blob/main/arduino/ESP32/estimator/estimator.ino) program provide the hardware part of the identification procedure.
-You have to define the input, output and reference functins, which will have the same signture as below:
+You have to define the input, output and reference functins, which will have the same signture:`void output(float out);`	`float input(void);`	`float reference(void);`
-	`void output(float out);`
-	`float input(void);`
-	`float reference(void);`
  + Python: provide the user interface and save the values estimated by the microcontroller by the [micro_tuning_PID.py](https://github.com/campregher99/Microcontroller/blob/main/python/micro_tuning_PID.py) script.

 * **Controller building**